u-boot/u-boot/doc/board/rockchip/rockchip.rst

         zImage
         rk3066a-mk808.dtb

-To write a U-boot image to the SD card (assumed to be /dev/sda):
+To write a U-Boot image to the SD card (assumed to be /dev/sda):

 .. code-block:: bash